Adhishtanaka/Astro-blog-template/README.md

-# blog
+# blog Template
-its a blog
+its a blog template